-Venmo may be the most well known and commonly used.
-(Older readers may not know that “to venmo” is a well-used verb in our lexicon.)
-Payments you receive remain in your Venmo balance until you choose to transfer them to your bank account.
-Payments you make from Venmo are drawn from your bank account unless your Venmo balance can cover the payment in full.
+It’s the most well known and commonly used.
+Payments you receive remain in your Venmo balance until you transfer them to your bank account.
+Payments you make from Venmo are drawn from your Venmo balance if it can cover the payment in full, otherwise it debits your bank account.
 There are no fees unless you request an immediate transfer of funds from your Venmo account to your bank.
-It should work for any Android or iPhone user with a debit card.
+It should work with any Android or iPhone user with a bank account and debit card.

-TransferWise is used to send money in a different currency.
-Similar to Venmo, each party connects the app to their local bank.
-They’ve developed a low cost way to send money in one currency and deliver it in another.
+It’s used to send money in a different currency.
+Similar to Venmo, each party connects the app to their local bank account.
+They offer a low cost way to send money in one currency and deliver it in another.
 If you want to send or receive money overseas with people you know, this is a cost-efficient and convenient way to do so.
-As TransferWise says, “Banks charge a lot for overseas transfers.
-We don’t.
-Transfer money abroad easily and quickly with our low cost money transfers.”
+As TransferWise says, they are “a cheaper, faster way to send money abroad.”

 They all make somewhat clear that they should be used to transact with people you know and trust and you should take that to heart.
 All these apps work great for any situation where you would have otherwise paid cash but not as well when you’re dealing with strangers or making payment before receiving the goods or services.

-I recommend that when making a payment to someone for the first time, the person receiving payment should initiate the request, rather than the payor.
+I recommend that when transacting with someone for the first time, the person receiving payment should initiate the request, rather than the payer.
 You don’t want to mistakenly send a payment to the wrong person and then have to try and get it back (again, think cash).
-Most of my clients pay me using Venmo and I always initiate the payment request for this reason.
+Many of my clients pay me using Venmo and I initiate the payment request for this reason.